Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 ---

-## Create an API Management logger
+## Create an Azure API Management logger

-Now that you have an Event Hub, the next step is to configure a [Logger](https://docs.microsoft.com/en-us/rest/api/apimanagement/current-ga/logger) in your API Management service, so that it can log events to the Event Hub.
+Now that you have an Event Hub, the next step is to configure a [Logger](https://docs.microsoft.com/en-us/rest/api/apimanagement/current-ga/logger) in your Azure API Management service, so that it can log events to the Event Hub.

-API Management loggers are configured using the [API Management REST API](https://docs.microsoft.com/en-us/rest/api/apimanagement/ApiManagementREST/API-Management-REST).
+Azure API Management loggers are configured using the [API Management REST API](https://docs.microsoft.com/en-us/rest/api/apimanagement/ApiManagementREST/API-Management-REST).
 For this example we are going to use the "REST API Try it" Functionality to create the logger:

 1. Open the following link [REST API Try It](https://docs.microsoft.com/en-us/rest/api/apimanagement/current-ga/logger/create-or-update)